m2osw/fluid-settings/README.md

 the settings to file whenever a change occurs.

 This is very similar to having a service such as Redis or even Cassandra.

+The default network connection uses the `snapcommunicator` to make the fluid-settings seemlessly available through your entire network.

 ### Slow Write